perryizgr8/Win10_BrightnessSlider/README.md

 #### ChangeLog

 v1.7.9
- * fixed: when taskbar is autohide And at the top of screen, the slider is  still at the bottom
+ * fixed: when the autohide taskbar is on and the taskbar is at the top of screen,the slider is still at the bottom

 v1.7.8
  * fixed: parseError with nonUsa culture at dxvaMon.setbrightness